decentraland/catalyst-owner/docs/glossary.md

 ### Archipelago Service

 The [Archipelago Service](https://github.com/decentraland/archipelago-service) previously was a library used by the Lighthouse.
-This service will have the same responsibility that the library did: group Peers in clusters so they can communicate efficiently and each cluster is called an island.
-On the other hand, the service also needs to be able to balance islands using the available communications Transports and following a set of [Catalyst Owner](https://github.com/decentraland/catalyst-owner) defined rules, in order to, for example, use LiveKit for an island in the Casino scene and P2P in a Genesis Plaza.
+This service will have the same responsibility that the library did: group peers into clusters so they can communicate efficiently between them.
+Each cluster is called an island.
+On the other hand, the service also needs to be able to balance islands using the available communications transports and following a set of [Catalyst Owner](https://github.com/decentraland/catalyst-owner) defined rules, in order to, for example, use LiveKit for an island in the Casino scene and P2P in a Genesis Plaza.

 ### Island